 About Shoe Lasts

 What is a shoe last?
-The shoe last is the form used to define the shape of the shoe.
+The last is the form used to define the shape of the shoe.
 The last is critical to the shape and function of your shoe.
-The shoe last used by the factory will decide the look, fit, and shape of the shoe.
+The footwear last used by the factory will decide the look, fit, and shape of the shoe.
 The right last can make your shoe a high fashion hit!
 The wrong last can make your design look like an ill-fitting brick.
 The Pattern Master creates the shoe pattern to fit the last tightly.
 Each different type of shoe will need its own specific shape of last.
-The shoe last for a running shoe has a very different shape than a last used for a hiking boot or basketball shoe.
+The last for a running shoe has a very different shape than a last used for a hiking boot or basketball shoe.

 Shape, Fit, Performance, and Style

 When discussing the many attributes of a last you will need to know the common terms.
-The majority of shoe last measurements are measured by volume around the last, rather than the traditional length and width associated with shoe fit.
+The majority of footwear last measurements are measured by volume around the last, rather than the traditional length and width associated with shoe fit.
 A flexible measuring tape is a key tool for checking lasts.

-The parts of the shoe last include the forepart, instep, cone, back part, waist, and seat.
+The parts of the last include the forepart, instep, cone, back part, waist, and seat.
 If the last is hinged it will have a vent above the hinge point.
 A hinge is needed to prevent damaging a shoe when it is being removed from the last.
 Shoe lasts may have tiny bumps marking the vamp point, toppling point, and counterpoints.
 The last terms are the same for men’s sports shoes or women’s fashion shoes.

-Shoe Last Measurements
+Footwear Last Measurements

-Shoe Last Stick Length: Measured from the longest points at the toe and heel.
+Last Stick Length: Measured from the longest points at the toe and heel.

-Shoe Last Ball Girth: Measured with a flexible tape around the ball of the last.
+Last Ball Girth: Measured with a flexible tape around the ball of the last.

-Shoe Last Instep Girth: Measured with a flexible tape over the instep of the last.
+Last Instep Girth: Measured with a flexible tape over the instep of the last.

-Shoe Last Waist Girth: Measured with a flexible tape around the waist of the last.
+Last Waist Girth: Measured with a flexible tape around the waist of the last.

-Shoe Last Toe Spring and Heel Lift: Are are measured with the back of last held parallel to the ground.
+Last Toe Spring and Heel Lift: Are are measured with the back of last held parallel to the ground.

 Last Bottom Length: Measured on the bottom of the last.
 A flexible tape pressed to the surface.